hoanhan101/hraft/PROPOSAL.md

 The most straightforward way is to use a hash table to store key-value pairs.
 It allows user to read and write in constant time.
 It's also very easy to use.
-In modern programming languages, hash table data structure is normally built in as a form of map (or dictionary) with supported CRUD (Create, Read, Update, Delete) operations.
+In modern programming languages, hash table data structure is normally built-in as a form of map (or dictionary) with supported CRUD (Create, Read, Update, Delete) operations.